aaron-obrien/CCG_prescriptions_project/README.md

     OpenPrescribing have two information APIs that return details about all CCG or BNF sections matching a specified code or name.
 This function concatonates the user specified arguments with strings containing the other elements of the web addresses necessary for the API calls.
-Using the .get function of the Requests package, the API calls are made and the results are coerced from .json into a pandas dataframe.
+Using the .get function of the Requests package, the API calls are made and checked for errors, and the results are coerced from .json into a pandas dataframe.
 The top row of the resultant CCG and BNF data frames then contain the details of the best matching OpenPrescribing entries for the users search term.
 The relevent code and full name of this entry is then returned by the function as a list in the following format:

     [CCG CODE, CCG NAME, BNF CODE, BNF NAME]